Welcome to today's edition of the Rush 24-7 podcast.

 Everybody hated IBM.

-Everybody hates Apple.
+Everybody hates them.

-And do themselves any favor by winning a lawsuit against Samsung.
+And do themselves any favor by winning a lawsuit against Sam Sung.

 The big guys are supposed to take it in the shorts.

-And Apple said, screw you, you're stealing our stuff.
+And Apple said, screw you.

-Our designs took them to court, patent lawsuits infringement, and they won.
+Our designs took them to court, patent lawsuits, infringement, and they won.

 That did not make the media happy.

-Let's move on now to Phil Mickelson.
+How many of you, speaking of this, let's move on now to Phil Mickelson.

 Oh, before we get there, try this.